WikiLeaks: Financing

-WikiLeaks is a self-described not-for-profit organisation, funded largely by volunteers, and is dependent on private donations, exclusivity contracts and concessions from their media partners.
-Its main financing methods include conventional bank transfers and online payment systems.
-According to Assange, WikiLeaks' lawyers often work pro bono.
+WikiLeaks is a not-for-profit organisation and is funded by private donations, exclusivity contracts and concessions from their media partners.
 Assange has said that in some cases legal aid has been donated by media organisations such as the Associated Press, the Los Angeles Times, and the National Newspaper Publishers Association.
 Assange said in early 2010 that WikiLeaks' only revenue consists of donations, but it has considered other options including auctioning early access to documents.
-In September 2010, Assange said that WikiLeaks received millions of dollars in media partnerships, explaining they "win concessions in relation to the number of journalists that will be put on it and how big they'll run with it."
+In September 2010, Assange said that WikiLeaks received millions of dollars in media partnerships, stating it "win[s] concessions in relation to the number of journalists that will be put on it and how big they'll run with it."

-In 2010, Assange said the organisation was registered as a library in Australia, a foundation in France, and a newspaper in Sweden, and that it also used two United States-based non-profit 501c3 organisations for funding purposes.
+In 2010, Assange said the organisation was registered as a library in Australia, a foundation in France, and a newspaper in Sweden, and that it also used two US-based non-profit 501c3 organisations for funding purposes.
+According to Daniel Domscheit-Berg, Assange registered Wikileaks ICT in Australia and would not tell anyone how much money was in the Australian fund or what it was being spent on.

-In January 2010, WikiLeaks temporarily shut down its website while management appealed for donations.
-Previously published material was no longer available, although some could still be accessed on unofficial mirror websites.
-WikiLeaks stated that it would resume full operation once the operational costs were paid.
-WikiLeaks saw this as a kind of work stoppage "to ensure that everyone who is involved stops normal work and actually spends time raising revenue".
-While the organisation initially planned for funds to be secured by 6 January 2010, it was not until 3 February 2010 that WikiLeaks announced that its minimum fundraising goal had been achieved.

-On 22 January 2010, the Internet payment intermediary PayPal suspended WikiLeaks' donation account and froze its assets.
-WikiLeaks said that this had happened before, and was done for "no obvious reason".
-In December 2010, PayPal suspended WikiLeaks' account, thereby stopping donations through PayPal.
-PayPal said it had taken action after the US State Department sent a letter to Wikileaks stating that Wikileaks' activities were illegal in the US.
-Hendrik Fulda, vice-president of the Wau Holland Foundation, said that the Foundation had been receiving twice as many donations through PayPal as through normal banks before PayPal's decision to suspend WikiLeaks' account.
-Mastercard and Visa Europe also decided to stop accepting payments to WikiLeaks.
-Bank of America, Amazon and Swiss bank PostFinance had previously stopped dealing with WikiLeaks.
-Datacell, the IT company that enabled WikiLeaks to accept credit and debit card donations, threatened Mastercard and Visa with legal action to enforce the resumption of payments to WikiLeaks.
-Datacell said Visa's action was the result of political pressure.